 The APT committee will conduct at least two votes for each candidate.
 The first vote is by all members of the APT committee.
 The second vote, conducted only after the results of the first vote have been reported, is limited to tenure-track or tenured faculty members.
 For candidates for Associate Professor without tenure, an additional vote limited to Associate Professors and Professors is required.
-For candidates for Associate Professor with tenure, an additional vote limited to tenured faculty members is required.
-For candidates for Professor, an additional vote limited to Professors is required.
+For candidates for Associate Professor, an additional vote limited to Professors is required.
 Additional votes beyond the second express an initial assessment of the qualifications of the candidate for a senior or tenured senior appointment; in the event a conditional offer of employment is made and accepted as Associate Professor or Professor, an additional review (described below) will be required.